No appointment needed. Scroll down for times listed by school.

 Students may come just to receive the vaccine if they have already had their Pre-Participation Screening elsewhere.
 (They will still need to have a screening exam before they are allowed to participate in athletics).

-This is a mass-vaccination site - so parents, siblings, teachers, coaches….anyone is encouraged to attend and receive the vaccine.
+This is a mass-vaccination site OPEN TO THE PUBLIC so anyone 12 and older is encouraged to attend and receive the vaccine.

 Those that receive the vaccine are asked to wait for 15 minutes afterwards to make sure there are no adverse reactions.